forestgrape/coronavirus/4_immunological/antibodies.md

 ## Antibody Fragments
-Antibodies have two fragments and antigen binding fraction (called Fab for Fraction antigen binding) and immune instruction fraction (called Fc for fraction constant).
-The genes encoding the Fab are subject to somatic recombination and thereby new Fabs recognizing specific antigens are produced.
+Antibodies have two fragments and antigen binding fraction (called F_ab for fragment antigen binding) and immune instruction fraction (called Fc for fragment crystallizable).
+The genes encoding the F_ab undergo somatic recombination and thereby new F_abs recognizing specific antigens are produced.
 The genes for the different Fc are constant throughout lifetime.

 ## Antibody Classification and Immune Instructions
 The Fc fragment determines the antibody classification: Antibodies are grouped into classes (IgG, IgA, IgM and IgE) and sometimes additionally into subclasses (e.g. IgG1, IgG2 and IgG3 for IgG antibodies).
 Additionally the Fc fraction can have post-translational modifications such as glycosylation.

+### Literature Antibody Classes and Immune System Instructions
+* [de Taeye](#de-taeye) "The ligands for human IgG and their effector functions."
+* [Irani] "Molecular properties of human IgG subclasses and their implications for designing therapeutic monoclonal antibodies against infectious diseases"
+* [Hoepel] "IgG subclasses shape cytokine responses by human myeloid immune cells through differential metabolic reprogramming."

 ### IgG
 In the case of IgG, there are the subclasses IgG1, IgG2, IgG3 and IgG4.
 Each subclass in turn can have additional modifications e.g.  glycosylations.
 These properties determine to receptors the IgG antibody gets attached to.